-In this mode, you select an aperture value and the camera selects a corresponding shutter speed to achieve a proper exposure.
 The camera's aperture is a measure of the current width of its opening that lets in light to create the image.
 This width is stated numerically in f-stops.
-For the Coolpix P900, the range of f-stops is from f/2.8 (wide open) to f/8.0 (most narrow), though this range is limited in some circumstances, as discussed below.
+For the Coolpix P1000, the range of f-stops is from f/2.8 (wide open) to f/8.0 (most narrow), though this range is limited in some circumstances, as discussed below.
 The amount of light that is let into the camera to create an image is controlled by the combination of aperture (how wide open the lens is) and shutter speed (how long the shutter remains open to let in the light).

 For some purposes, you may want to control the width of the aperture, but let the camera choose the corresponding shutter speed, so you can control the depth of field.
 Depth of field is a measure of how well a camera is able to keep multiple objects or subjects in focus at different distances.
-For example, say you have 3 friends lined up so you can see all of them, but they are standing at different distances-5, 7, and 9 feet (1.5, 2.1, and 2.7 meters) from the camera.
-If the camera's depth of field is shallow at a particular focal length, such as five feet (1.5 meters), then, if you focus on the friend at that distance, the other 2 will be out of focus and blurry.
-But if the camera's depth of field when focused at 5 feet is broad, then it may be possible for all 3 friends to be in sharp focus in your photograph, even if the focus is set for the friend at 5 feet.
+For example, say you have three subjects lined up so you can see all of them, but they are standing at different distances-5, 7, and 9 feet (1.5, 2.1, and 2.7 meters) from the camera.
+If the camera's depth of field is shallow at a particular focal length, such as five feet (1.5 meters), then, if you focus on the subject at that distance, the other two will be out of focus and blurry.
+But if the camera's depth of field when focused at 5 feet is broad, then it may be possible for all three subjects to be in sharp focus in your photograph, even if the focus is set for the subject at 5 feet.